Alanas-J/MusicVisuals/README.md

 Another little cool this was making the processing copy function into a shaking tool via applying some 2D matrix translation calculations.

-This is an image using an absolute URL: